Farmington Plan

 The Farmington Plan was a twentieth-century collective collections initiative developed by American research libraries in order to ensure access to research materials and publications regardless of war or other events around the world.
 The plan created a cooperative acquisitions program for foreign materials by region and subject.
 Even prior to the Farmington Plan, some institutions had already developed their own foreign acquisitions and preservation programs, including the University of Florida, which preserved Caribbean materials and was only added later as partner in the Farmington Plan.

 The Farmington Plan was directed from a central office located at the Harvard College Library.

 This central office was responsible for financial coordination as well as maintaining and collating annual records regarding the plan.
 The office was initially supported by the Carnegie Corporation of New York and later by the Harvard College Library.
 Materials were selected and purchased by Farmington Plan Agents in foreign countries, classified, and shipped to participant libraries.

 The plan was plagued with difficulties.
 Agents had difficulty classifying acquired materials, which led to delays in the placement of documents in library collections.
 In addition, differences in currency and international laws complicated materials acquisitions from foreign booksellers.

+A 1967 conference,"The Impact of the Public Law 480 Program on Overseas Acquisitions by American Libraries," held at the Library School of the University of Wisconsin-Madison, assessed the Farmington Plan.
+The connection between PL-480 and the Farmington plan is also discussed in the article, "Measuring and Sustaining the Impact of Less Commonly Taught Language Collections in a Research Library."

 Throughout its existence, numerous criticisms were leveled at the plan.
 Among these were the complaint that the plan would not assist in the acquiring of early-print manuscripts, or recent important printed works (which would be acquired by American library interests without the necessary intervention of the plan).
 Many important foreign documents, such as government publications or academic dissertations, remained beyond the plan's reach.
 In addition, many library professionals were dissatisfied with a perceived bias within the plan in favor of materials originating in Western European countries.